thomaswxu/11-767-Team-DST/labs/lab4-baselines.md

 Ideally, the outcome of this lab would be: (1) the related work section of your project report is written and (2) baselines have been benchmarked.

-Group name:
+Group name: DST
 ---
-Group members present in lab today:
+Group members present in lab today: Thomas Xu, Druhv Naik, Saloni Mittal

 1: Related Work
 ----